Threatened Biodiversity Hotspots in Indonesia

 Indonesia is addressing these risks through an ambitious integrated programme of in situ and ex situ conservation, which includes a network of protected areas covering over 2 million hectares and a new national seed bank at the Research Center for Plant Conservation and Botanic Gardens.

-In 2017, Kew began working with the Research Center for Plant Conservation and Botanic Gardens (CPBG) alongside a network of national botanic gardens within the Indonesian Institute of Science (LIPI).
+In 2017, Kew began working with the Research Center for Plant Conservation and Botanic Gardens (CPCBG) alongside a network of national botanic gardens within the Indonesian Institute of Science (LIPI).
 Together with these partner organisations Kew will work to successfully deliver the Threatened Biodiversity Hotspots Programme in Indonesia.

 de Haes, C., 1992.
 Foreword.
 In, Wild Indonesia, by T. Whitten & J. Whitten.
 New Holland, London.